Chen-Tang-2015/office-content-pr/rest-api/Microsoft.Graph/conceptual-topics/connect-step-by-step-walkthroughs/connect-step-by-step-php.md

 # Call the Microsoft Graph API in a PHP app

-In this article we look at the minimum tasks required to connect your application to Office 365 and calling the Microsoft Graph API.
+In this article we look at the minimum tasks required to connect your application to Office 365 and call the Microsoft Graph API.
 We use code from the [Office 365 PHP Connect sample using Microsoft Graph](https://github.com/OfficeDev/O365-PHP-Unified-API-Connect) to explain the main concepts that you have to implement in your app.

 ##  Prerequisites